brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/README.md

 # Files into Eventlogs-Tools folder
 ## Prerequisite:
-Before using the scripts in this folder, ensure that the Microsoft Log Parser utility is installed in your environment.
+Before running the scripts in this folder, ensure that the `Microsoft Log Parser utility` is installed on your system.
+Moreover, to fully leverage these scripts, you must have the ability to execute `PowerShell scripts (.PS1)`, specifically those utilizing the `Import-Module ActiveDirectory` command, particularly on Windows 10 machines.
+This necessitates the installation of the `Remote Server Administration Tools (RSAT)`.

 ## Description:
 This folder contains scripts specifically designed for selecting and processing Windows Event Log files (*.evtx).
 They focus on extracting particular information from these logs and then outputting the results in an easy-to-analyze CSV file format.